 - Select one or more issues you want to send.
 Click Send To, then Slack.

-- A popup is displayed, with a link to the issue you have sent to Slack.
+- A popup is displayed, with the title of the you have sent to Slack.
 If there is an error, this information will be displayed instead.

 - You can send an issue from the Recent Scans window: